neely/neely.github.io/_pages/patterns.md

 The app has two HTML pages and a clear separation of read vs. write:

 - **`index.html` (reader)** — fetches `hikes.json` (and every image path) relative to its own domain — same-origin, served by whatever's hosting the page.
 No auth needed, and no dependency on the repo being public: Cloudflare Pages serves these files whether the source repo is public or private.
 Renders entries as cards with swipeable photo galleries, stats, notes, and trail maps.
 A floating `+` button links to `add.html`.
 - **`add.html` (authenticated writer)** — handles creating and editing entries.
-On first use, a modal prompts for a GitHub Personal Access Token (PAT) with `repo` scope, which is stored in `localStorage`.
-All writes go through the GitHub Contents API (`api.github.com`) authenticated with that token — this works identically regardless of repo visibility.
-The PAT is never sent anywhere except directly to GitHub over HTTPS.
+The base version of this pattern stores a GitHub Personal Access Token (PAT) in `localStorage`, entered via a modal on first use, and writes go straight from the browser to `api.github.com`.
+The live instance ([neely/hiking-journal](https://github.com/neely/hiking-journal)) has since evolved past that: writes now go to `/api/contents/*` on the same domain, proxied by a small Cloudflare Worker ([neely/hiking-journal-proxy](https://github.com/neely/hiking-journal-proxy)) that holds the PAT as a server-side secret — see Pattern 7 for the general shape of that proxy. `add.html` itself never handles a credential at all anymore; Cloudflare Access (already gating the domain) is the only thing standing between a family member and the write path.
+The template repo still ships the simpler browser-PAT version, since it doesn't assume Access is set up.
 - **`hikes.json` (the database)** — a single JSON file committed to the repo.
 It is the entire data layer.
 Every hike is an entry in a top-level `hikes` array with a slug-based `id`, trail metadata, stats, notes, and paths to processed image assets.
 - **The image pipeline (GitHub Actions)** — uploading photos doesn't write them to their final location directly. `add.html` commits raw images to a `staging/{slug}/` folder, then updates `hikes.json` with the expected final asset paths.
 A GitHub Action (`process-images.yml`) triggers on any push touching `staging/`, runs Python/Pillow to resize images to 2000px long edge, convert to WebP (quality 75, method 6), apply EXIF rotation, strip metadata, compute aspect ratios, updates `hikes.json` with the ratios, and commits everything to `assets/images/{year}/{slug}/`.
 The browser then polls the same domain (not GitHub directly) waiting for the processed files to appear before redirecting to the journal.
 - **Hosting** — Cloudflare Pages connected to the GitHub repo (works with a private repo via Cloudflare's own GitHub App install — unrelated to the public `raw.githubusercontent.com` CDN).
 Every push auto-deploys.
 No build step.
 A custom domain is a CNAME record in Cloudflare DNS.